Loo-Ree/AIAgentServiceV2-A2A/README.md

 - **Agent-to-Agent (A2A) Protocol** for inter-agent communication
 - **FastAPI/Starlette** for HTTP endpoints and server management
 - **Async/await patterns** for concurrent request handling
+- **Configurable timeouts** for reliable agent-to-agent communication

 ### Key Capabilities

-The system consists of three specialized agents:
+The system consists of four specialized agents:

 1. **Title Agent** - Generates catchy blog post titles from topics
-2. **Outline Agent** - Creates structured outlines for articles
+2. **Outline Agent** - Creates structured outlines for articles (4-6 sections)
+3. **Content Agent** - Generates brief, engaging blog content (max 100 words) **with Bing Search grounding** for current, accurate information
-3. **Routing Agent** - Intelligently delegates user requests to specialized agents
+4. **Routing Agent** - Orchestrates requests and delegates to specialized agents in parallel

 ### Use Case

-A user sends a natural language request (e.g., "Create a title for an article about Python async programming").
-The Routing Agent analyzes the request, determines which specialized agent should handle it, delegates the task via the A2A protocol, and returns the result to the user.
+A user sends a natural language request (e.g., "Create a blog post about Python async programming").
+The Routing Agent simultaneously delegates to all three specialist agents (Title, Outline, Content) via the A2A protocol, waits for all responses, and returns a combined result with title, outline, and content grounded in current web information.

 ---